-What am I to do with all of this spare time in the mornings aside from housework?
-Bake of course!
 It’s been so quiet around here that the clanging and banging of baking trays has been a welcomed noise over these last few days.
-I made this beaut of a caramel slice (recipe from the iconic Jo Seagar) last weekend to take to Rotorua (more on that later!) but it was done in such a rush that I didn’t get to enjoy the process of baking it.
-N needed something to take to work this week so I came home on Tuesday after dropping Miss I off and made it all over again.
+I made this beaut of a Caramel Oat Slice (recipe from the iconic Jo Seagar) last weekend to take to Rotorua (more on that later!) with us, but it was done in such a rush that I didn’t get to enjoy the process of baking it.
+N needed something to take to work this week so I came home on Tuesday after dropping Miss I off and made it all over again

 Lets get cracking so we can start the weekend a little early!